Why do we need a core model?

 }

-With tables you will need to add new columns, write code that interprets the columns correctly and performs operations on the table in the way you want.
-For creating scenarios, you will need to modify the data in table rows or columns and handle different versions of the table.
-Also, if you want to run the same scenario in different energy market models, you may need to add model-specific columns to specify that attributes must be interpreted differently for different models.
-Handling tables, columns and rows therefore becomes large and complex, and it is difficult to keep the data model independent.
+All the above functionality would be very difficult to achieve with python dataframes.
+We would have to add new columns and write extensive code that interprets the columns correctly and performs operations on the table in the way you want.
+For creating scenarios, we would need to handle different versions of the table with different rows or columns.
+We might also need to add model-specific columns to specify that attributes must be interpreted differently for different models.
+Handling tables, columns and rows would become complex and not scalable, and it would be harder to keep the data model independent.